 Unless the item is marked ‘Out of Stock’, we have every plant listed on the site.

 How big is a 3-gallon plant?
 A 7-gallon plant?

 A 7-gallon pot is about thirteen inches in diameter and thirteen inches tall.
 It holds seven gallons of soil.
 Again, the height of the plant depends on the variety, but a 7-gallon camellia, for example, is usually 40” tall including the pot.
 A 7-gallon Emerald Green Arborvitae is usually 4' feet tall including the pot.

-What if I want to order a large amount of plants, can you ship big orders?
+What if I want to order a large amount of plants, do you ship large orders?

 Can you all give me advice on what to plant?

 We sure can.
 If you would like to have a detailed discussion, please call or email us.
 If you are trying to locate plants for a landscape plan, or if you are not sure we have everything, send us an email.
 We can for sure help you in any way we can.

 Is shipping free?

 All of our plants are shipped from our location in North Carolina.
 Although some of our plants are grown in Oregon, all are shipped from North Carolina.

 What should I do when I receive my plant?